Compendium-Discord-Bot/Compendium-Standard-Public-Disclosures/Privacy-Policy.md

 ## AI Usage

 In the far future we may use data from documents created by you, and files attached to them, to train our AI for service improvement.
 Only documents explicitly made public or shared within servers will be considered for AI training.
 AFTER user explicitly allowed us to use their data for this specific purpose.

-- All users will be notified at least 30 calendar days before testing or training of any AI models begins.
-- Users who wish to include their documents or servers in AI training can opt in by submitting a request via in our support channel [compendium-support](https://discord.com/channels/1232458290563387392/1232586070764552232) - server invite [https://discord.gg/dgKP4yuJCn](https://discord.gg/dgKP4yuJCn) or by using a command and selecting documents they wish to allow us to use.
+See the applicable [Smart Technologies Policy](https://github.com/Compendium-Discord-Bot/Compendium-Standard-Public-Disclosures/blob/main/Smart-Technologies.md).

 ## Contact Us